dotnet/docs/docs/core/whats-new/dotnet-core-2-1.md

 [!INCLUDE[Applies to](~/includes/whats-new-applies-to.md)]

-The most recent release of .NET Core is .NET Core 2.1.
-It includes enhancements and new features in the following areas:
+.NET Core 2.1 includes enhancements and new features in the following areas:

 - [Tooling](#tooling)
 - [Roll forward](#roll-forward)